-Co-ops, internships, volunteer and shadow opportunities are optional educational experiences that promote academic, personal, and professional development.
-This enrichment opportunity adds a professional dimension to the traditional college curriculum by enabling students to combine practical work experiences with academic majors and career goals.
-Students who are pursuing programs of study in psychology, physical therapy/psychology, human services, technology and digital media, and sports management are required to participate in this program to obtain their prescribed internship.
+In addition to the above services, internships, volunteer and shadow opportunities are facilitated through the Career Center.
+This enrichment opportunity adds a professional dimension to the traditional college curriculum by enabling students to combine work experiences with academic majors and career goals.
+Participation in these experiences affords students in all academic disciplines the opportunity to: